brucekaushik/cccp-python-poc/README.md

 cccp.codec.context.IrContext
 ```

-Current interface used by the SDK's packer and unpacker classes (`AsciiToJsonIr`, `JsonIrToBin`, `BinToJsonIr`, `JsonIrToAscii`).
+Current interface used by the SDK's encoder and decoder classes (`AsciiToJsonIr`, `JsonIrToBin`, `BinToJsonIr`, `JsonIrToAscii`).
 It defines a common contract for working with **Intermediate Representation (IR)** objects within the SDK layer.

 Vendor-specific implementations do **not** use this interface — they follow a separate, duck-typed runtime contract (see *Contracts* below).
-In future, `IrContext` may be split into dedicated packer and unpacker interfaces; its current form is intentionally minimal and provisional.
+In future, `IrContext` may be split into dedicated encoder and decoder interfaces; its current form is intentionally minimal and provisional.

 ### Contracts